husky/husky/README.md

 REAL ROBOT INSTRUCTIONS:

 To use the Clearpath Robotics' Dual UR5 Husky, make sure you have your environment variables correctly set up.
-The correct setup (to be added in your real Husky's /etc/ros/setup.bash file (if you're using sim it will be your ~/.bashrc)) is listed below:
+The correct setup (to be added in your real Husky's /etc/ros/setup.bash file (if you're using sim it will be your ~/.bashrc)) is listed below.

+The correct way to bring up the arms and the moveit suite is to first bring up the arm drivers (ur_modern_driver ROS package), the planning execution node (which brings up move_group) and then RViz on the client computer which will interface to the robot.
+For the model to show up correctly you should have all drivers publishing on the robot, such as the flir_ptu, the arm drivers, the robotiq grippers, and the force torque.
+They should all be publishing their joint states from the drivers and then the model will show up neatly.

 The commands to use a simple interface with the gripper: